rodrigoroma/mouse-killer/README.md

 * If you prefer to define the shortcuts directly in you HTML tags, you should consider using Mouse Killer.
 * If you prefer to define the shortcuts in your controller, you should consider using another plugin.

-If Mouse Killer may not suit your needs, take a look at [angular-hotkeys](https://github.com/chieffancypants/angular-hotkeys).
+Not sure if Mouse Killer is the option that best suit your needs?
+So take a look at [angular-hotkeys](https://github.com/chieffancypants/angular-hotkeys) which has a different approach.

 ## Installation